loader2

 Session Timings:

-The pre-open session will be conducted using a call auction mechanism (a mechanism where buy and sell orders for a security will be collected over time and executed all at one price.) for a total duration of 15 minutes (9:00 AM – 9:15 AM), divided into three parts:
+The pre-open session is conducted using a call auction mechanism (a mechanism where buy and sell orders for a security will be collected over time and executed all at one price.) for a total duration of 15 minutes (9:00 AM – 9:15 AM), divided into three parts:

 Eligible Contracts:

-1. The pre-open session will apply to current-month futures contracts on both Single Stocks and Indices.
+1. The pre-open session will apply to current-month equity futures contracts for both Single Stocks and Indices.

 2. The session will also extend to the next-month futures contracts during the last five trading days before the expiry of the current-month futures.